noahahooja/p2beavers/README.md

 Use the "sign up" button to create your account, choosing a unique username and password.
 Then, click on the "sign in" button to login to your account using the same login info you used to create your account.

 # The Technicals
-1. 4 Javascript Games
+1. 4 Javascript Games:

    a.
-Flappy Beaver
+Flappy Beaver done by Nolan

    b.
-Crossy Beaver
+Crossy Beaver done by Ryan

    c.
-2048
+2048 done by Noah

    d.
-Snake
+Snake done by Aidan

 2. 3 RestAPI's (Quote, Word, Joke)
 3. Sign up/Sign in system using SQL
 4. Games Quiz